Murray Head: Career

 In 1973, he appeared in a radio drama, The Fourth Tower of Inverness.
 In 1979, Head appeared in the miniseries Prince Regent and the final episode of the ITV program Return of the Saint.

 Head reappeared in the spotlight in 1984 as the American on the concept album for the musical Chess.
 The song "One Night in Bangkok" featured Head on lead vocals, affecting a New York accent.
 It became the last significant Broadway/West End number to be a hit single on American and German radio until "No Matter What" by Boyzone in 1996.
 "One Night in Bangkok" was a success in both Europe and North America.
 Head performed the role of world chess champion Frederick "Freddie" Trumper in the London West End stage production of Chess that premiered on 14 May 1986.
 The show ran in London until 8 April 1989; during its run, Head departed with vocal strain.

 After that, Head had little recording success in the UK or the United States.
 This fact would later be underscored in a radio segment featured on The Kevin and Bean Show on KROQ-FM in Los Angeles, in which the hosts would phone Head in the morning to find out "What's Up with Murray Head?"
 Fluent in French, he has released a number of albums in that language.
 A duet with Marie Carmen, "Une femme un homme", was released in 1993 and was a hit in French-speaking Canada.

 In 1999, Head co-wrote the screenplay to Les Enfants du Siècle.

 He has appeared on television in the UK on The Bill, Casualty, North Square and Judge John Deed.
-He also played artist Jack Hollins, love interest of Gina Ward, on ITV's Heartbeat from 2005 to 2006.
+He also played artist Jack Hollins, the new love interest of Gina Ward (since after told Phil Bellamy that she and him are over), on ITV's Heartbeat from 2005 to 2006.
 On 15 March 2010 he appeared in the BBC drama Doctors playing a pop singer, Pete Perry, trying to make a comeback, in which Head sang Robert Johnson's "Love in Vain".
 He appeared in Doctors again on 18 April 2019 as a different character, a drummer named Brian 'Sticky' Burns.
 In Canada, he was part of the cast of the 2002 television mini-series Music-Hall, which played on the Radio-Canada network.
 In 2011 he appeared in the first episode of the series Vera (episode "Hidden Depths") as Peter Calvert.

 Head's picture, from a still of The Family Way, appeared on the 1987 cover of the British band the Smiths single "Stop Me If You Think You've Heard This One Before" and the album cover of the band's 1988 compilation album Stop Me.